spotinst/help/src/docs/ocean-spark/configure-spark-apps/memory-&-cores.md

 }
 ```

-Note that the configured amount of memory will be smaller than the value advertised by the cloud provider due to the following reasons:
+The configured amount of memory will be smaller than the value advertised by the cloud provider due to the following reasons:
-* Some memory is reserved for the instance operating system and Kubernetes internal operations
+- Some memory is reserved for the instance operating system and Kubernetes internal operations.
-* The memory field in our UI and API shows you the maximum heap size of the Spark Java Virtual Machine.
+- The memory field in our UI and API shows you the maximum heap size of the Spark Java Virtual Machine.
 This is not the same thing as the pod memory request.
-Read next section on [Container Memory Overhead](ocean-spark/configure-spark-apps/memory-&-cores?id=container-memory-overhead)) for details on this.
+Read the next section on [Container Memory Overhead](ocean-spark/configure-spark-apps/memory-&-cores?id=container-memory-overhead)) for details about this.

 Should you want to control precisely yourself the amount of memory (heap-size) to allocate to the Spark driver or executors, you can configure it as follows: